 The Great Valley Center recognizes the agriculture and small/medium business sectors as crucial parts of the energy efficiency and climate action effort.

-The AgEE/SMB Internship Program is a Strategic Energy Resource offered through a partnership between Pacific Gas and Electric Company (PG&E) and the Great Valley Center (GVC).
+The ECEP Internship is a Strategic Energy Resource offered through a partnership between Pacific Gas and Electric Company (PG&E) and the Great Valley Center (GVC).
 The goal of the Program is to educate and provide technical assistance to local farmers and business owners on energy efficient solutions that may help to reduce energy costs, improve sustainable practices, and build capacity within Central Valley communities.
 The program also offers local college students an opportunity to receive on-the-job training and experience in the energy field.

 In order for energy efficiency and climate action to take shape on a regional scale, community stakeholders such as farmers, businesses, educational institutions and residents must be involved in crafting solutions to preserve our Valley.
-Thus, AgEE is just one of the many strategies we plan on implementing in conjunction with the Green Communities program.
+Thus, ECEP is just one of the many strategies we plan on implementing in conjunction with the Green Communities program.